Fairmont State University

 The Huntingdon College Marching Scarlet & Grey

 500 East Fairview Ave.
-Montgomery, Alabama 36106 Phone: 334-833-4497 School Website: Huntingdon College Marching Band Website: The Huntingdon College Music Department Directors of Marching Band: Eddy Williams Percussion Instructor: Eddy Williams Members in Marching Band: 40 Enrollment of University: 1,107 Mascot: Hawks University Notes: Organized in 2006, the Scarlet & Grey Marching Band is one of only a few marching bands at NCAA-Division III colleges and universities.
-The band includes instrumentation, Color Guard, majorettes, and the Huntingdon Dazzlers dance team.
+Montgomery, Alabama 36106 Phone: 334-833-4497 School Website: Huntingdon College Marching Band Website: The Huntingdon College Music Department Directors of Marching Band: Eddy Williams Percussion Instructor: Eddy Williams Members in Marching Band: 100 Enrollment of University: 1,166 Mascot: Hawks University Notes: Huntingdon College’s Marching Scarlet and Grey, with plans for a 100-member roster this fall, will have a new practice facility as classes begin in August.
+Construction, which began last year, will continue in earnest this summer toward a completion date just as students return this fall.
 The Marching Scarlet & Grey is the flagship of Huntingdon College Bands’ ensembles.
 It is one of only a few marching bands among Division III colleges and universities.
 The Marching Scarlet & Grey performs at all home football games, select away football games (with full band travel opportunity), contest exhibitions, parades, and city/state events.
-As we are open to musicians of all skill levels, there is no audition to become a member of the band. |
+As they are open to musicians of all skill levels, there is no audition to become a member of the band. |

 |